trillocr/lkfw/README.md

 This is a simple interface to connect a Kerong board, to the Cloud via MQTT broker, the steps to install are the following:

-* Before anything, please edit `lkfw.conf` according to your environment.
+* Before anything, please copy `lkfw.conf.example to `lkfw.conf` and edit according to your environment.

 ```
 sudo make prepare